 - Take witness statements that corroborate your claims

 Note: Proving negligence is only the start.
-You need an experienced car accident lawyer that can negotiate your neck injury claim with the insurance company and find ways to increase your car accident settlement.
+You need an experienced car accident lawyer who can negotiate your neck injury claim with the insurance company and find ways to increase your car accident settlement.

-Also read: How Long Does a Suit Take For a Car Accident?
+- How Long Does a Suit Take For a Car Accident?

 Recoverable Damages for Neck Injuries